ibm-cloud-docs/power-iaas/getting-started-PER.md

 ## Data centers that support PER
 {: #dcs-per}

-The following table shows the available data centers for {{site.data.keyword.powerSys_notm}} and its corresponding status against PER:
+The following table shows the data centers for {{site.data.keyword.powerSys_notm}} that supports PER: